 It is a condition that causes too many teeth to grow in the mouth.

-These additional teeth is also called hyperdontia.
+These other teeth are also called hypodontia.
 They can grow anywhere in the curved areas where the teeth adhere to the jaw.
 This area is known as dental arches.

-The 20 teeth that grow when you are a child are known as primary or deciduous teeth.
+The 20 teeth that grow when a child is primary or deciduous.
 The 32 adult teeth that replace them are called permanent teeth.

-You may have additional primary or permanent teeth with supernumerary teeth, but additional primary teeth are more common.
+You may have other primary or permanent teeth with supernumerary teeth, but other primary teeth are more common.

 What are the symptoms of supernumerary teeth?

-The main symptom is the growth of additional teeth directly behind or near the permanent or primary primary teeth.
+The main symptom is the growth of other teeth directly behind or near the permanent or primary teeth.
 These teeth usually appear in adults.
 They are twice as common in men as in women.